Oneflow-Inc/oneflow-documentation/en/docs/basics/04_build_network.md

 Predicted class: tensor([1], dtype=oneflow.int32)
 ```

-The above process of data input, network calculation and the output of reasoning is shown in the figure below:
+The above process of data input, network calculation and the output of reasoning is shown in the figure below.

 ![todo](./imgs/neural-network-layers.png)